 These are the Bucket List trips – the ultimate travel destinations we dream about.
 For some that might be New York City, for others India.
 Some may want a physical challenge, and some may want to be pampered.
 Our dreams are as individual as we are.

 Some people don’t like ‘bucket lists.’
 But I find having a list of anything – errands, activities, or books – increases my likelihood to get stuff done.
 I didn’t have an ‘official’ travel list until we retired and suddenly, we had opportunities we hadn’t had before.
-Whereas before we planned vacations on a whim, with a prioritized list we’ve organized our travel and reached for more of those trips of a lifetime.
+Whereas before we planned vacations on a whim, with a prioritized list we’ve organized our travel and reached for more of our trips of a lifetime.

 Prioritizing is key.
 A few years ago we jumped on a friend’s suggestion to travel to Alaska.
 We’d always wanted to see Alaska, so this seemed a great idea.
 But when we looked at our combined priorities, we noted that Alaska was way down the list, far below out #1 destination – Costa Rica.
 We opted to skip the trip and went to Costa Rica instead.
 We’ll get to Alaska some day, but only when it’s our top choice!